Football

 No hay anuncios

-Andrés Manzano is also considered the discoverer of Jude Bellingham, who when he was 15 years old, played for Cornellà in some friendlies.
-At that time, the club had a collaboration agreement with Birmingham and the two teams would exchange the best players from their youth academies for a few weeks.
-Manzano, who recommended that the English club secure Bellingham, last summer signed for FC Barcelona as coordinator of formative football and became the right-hand man of Ramón Alexanco.
+Andrés Manzano is also considered the discoverer of Jude Bellingham, who at 15 years old even wore the Cornellà jersey in some friendlies.
+At that time, the club had a collaboration agreement with Birmingham and the two teams would exchange their best youth players for a few weeks.
+Manzano, who recommended to the English club that they secure Bellingham, last summer joined FC Barcelona as coordinator of formative football and became the right-hand man of Ramón Alexanco.

 The link with Espanyol

 The relationship between Cornellà and Espanyol goes beyond the training of its captain, Javi Puado, and geographical proximity.
-As Fran Garagarza explained at the time, the blanquiazul club has a collaboration agreement with the Baix Llobregat entity regarding youth football.
-They also share employees: Alberto Casado, Cornellà's communications manager, is the speaker for Espanyol's first team in Cornellà-El Prat.
-Furthermore, not long ago, the periquito club used to rent its ground, the RCDE Stadium, and the sports city stadium.
+As Fran Garagarza explained at the time, the white and blue club has a collaboration agreement with the Baix Llobregat entity regarding grassroots football.
+They also share employees: Alberto Casado, the head of communication for Cornellà, is the speaker for Espanyol's first team in Cornellà-El Prat.
+Furthermore, not long ago, the parrot club used to rent its ground, the RCDE Stadium, and the sports city stadium.

 Cargando